1.4 Personal Protective Equipment

 PPE for visitors

-If a visitor declines to wear PPE when it is offered then this should be respected and the visit must not be refused.
-PPE use by visitors cannot be enforced and there is no expectation that staff monitor PPE use amongst visitors.
-However, if staff or visitors identify the need for PPE, advice on its correct use should be provided by staff.
+If a visitor declines to wear PPE when offered, then this should be respected and the visit must not be refused.
+There is no expectation for staff to monitor the use of PPE by visitors beyond initial advice on its correct use.

 The table below shows the PPE which should be worn where appropriate and when the visitor chooses to do so.